The actual term ‘Blue Monday’ is very recent and yes it’s nothing more than a creation of marketing in an effort mostly to boost holiday bookings.

 The official press notice is published here

 In particular, it is noteworthy that a U shaped relationship exists so exceeding the recommended supplementation isn’t advised unless prescribed by a GP and only then after a deficiency being shown on blood analysis.
+That is, don’t simply rush out and buy supplements.
+It can be harmful.

 Blue Monday may well be a product of marketing but for those living at higher latitudes, the best and most effective method to increasing serum Vitamin D levels is indeed heading to more southern latitudes and so perhaps it’s not such a bad thing after all.